Brands Are Live AG

-- to provide the business services and functions,
+- to provide the company services and functions,

-- to be able to provide and improve our services in a contractual and targeted manner,
+- to be able to provide and improve our services in accordance with the contract and in a targeted manner,

-- the use of the data for marketing purposes,
+- the use of data for marketing purposes

-- the use for research purposes, for example to develop new products and services, but also to participate in competitions,
+- to use it for research purposes, for example, to develop new products and services, but also to participate in competitions,

-- to comply with applicable legislation and case law and to be able to respond to requests from administrative or other state authorities,
+- to comply with applicable legislation and jurisdiction and to be able to respond to requests from administrative or other government authorities,

-- to provide the possibility of sharing on social media,
+- for the possibility of sharing on social media,

 - to protect the company and third parties.

 By using one of our Apps, our Websites and our Services, you consent to the data processing described above for the purposes mentioned.